T: +353.1.296 1360

 In 1969, Fr.
 Rooney established a fund-raising organisation in the United States of America with the aim of establishing a series of small clinics to provide Primary Health Care.
 This organisation was legally incorporated in Washington DC and its objective was to gather funds for the maintenance and running costs of the Chemke Hospitals.

 Fr.
 Rooney did most of his fundraising in America, where he was chaplain to a number of Hospitals in his parish.
 During that time he gave communion to Frank Sinatra's mother when she was in a nursing home in New York.
-Sinatra heard about the Irish Priests efforts and suggested that he get involved.
+Sinatra heard about the English Priests efforts and suggested that he get involved.
 He persuaded his buddy, Sammy Davis Jnr. and some others to organise a benefit concert to raise money.

 Fr.
 Rooney began receiving appeals from many countries of the Developing World and, in order to cater for their needs, he set up World Mercy Fund Inc., which held its first meeting on 20th October 1973.